Backpacking Bishop, CA

 On your way up, be sure to drop into our shops in Bishop for proper apparel and footwear!
 Finally, before you head out, here are some helpful tips to keep in mind for a fun and safe trip.

 Ready for some high country adventure?
 Most of the trailheads start at 8,000 ft – 10,000 ft in elevation and go up from there!
-Many people find the altitude challenging, so it’s a good idea to take it slowly and spend a day or two to acclimatize at altitude before embarking on a long journey.
+Many people find the altitude challenging, so it’s a good idea to take it slow and spend a day or two to acclimatize at altitude before embarking on a long journey.
 Drink plenty of water and arrive well-rested to increase your ability to adapt to the thin air.

 TRAVELING AND SAFETY IN WILDERNESS